 - DELI CUPS: for liquid leftovers like gravy, and also for all that turkey bone broth you are absolutely going to make, right?

-and Maybe some other kinds of potatoes and also imposters, too.
+Maybe some other kinds of potatoes and also imposters, too.
+See Yams and Sweet Potatoes below for more.

-If your gut is sensitive to potatoes or you are avoiding nightshades (like me!), make the Mashed Cauliflower with Roasted Garlic recipe, or substitute in white sweet potatoes in any of the recipes below, or make one of the Sweet Potatoes recipes from the section below.
+If your gut is sensitive to potatoes or you are avoiding nightshades like I am, make the Mashed Cauliflower with Roasted Garlic recipe, or substitute in white sweet potatoes in any of the recipes below, or make one of the Sweet Potatoes recipes from the section below.

 - Perfect All-American Three-Ingredient Fluffy Mashed Potatoes {recipe}